Arsenii13/ai-competition/README.md

 Disclaimer

-This project is an independent, educational recreation of a voxel-based sandbox game inspired by Minecraft.
+Part of this project is an independent, educational recreation of a voxel-based sandbox game inspired by Minecraft.

 This project is not affiliated with, endorsed by, or associated with Mojang Studios or Microsoft in any way.